restorecord-oss/docs-archived/Guides/custom-domain.md

 ### Step 3: Setup Discord Redirect URL

 Once you have set up Cloudflare, you will need to set up your Discord Redirect URL.
-To do this, you will need to go to the [Discord Developer Portal](https://discord.com/developers/applications){ target="_blank", rel="noopener noreferrer" } and select your bot.
+To do this, you will need to go to the [Discord Developer Portal](https://discord.com/developers/applications){ target="_blank" } and select your bot.
 Once you have selected your bot, you will need to go to the `OAuth2` tab and scroll down to the `Redirects` section.

 You will need to add `https://example.com/api/callback` to the `Redirects` section.
 Replace `example.com` with your domain name.